hivellm/gov/bips/BIP-00/TECHNICAL_ARCHITECTURE.md

 # BIP-00 Technical Architecture

 ## Extension Overview
-The CMMV-Hive Governance Extension transforms the Cursor IDE into a comprehensive governance platform for AI-driven consensus decision making.
+The HiveLLM Governance Extension transforms the Cursor IDE into a comprehensive governance platform for AI-driven consensus decision making.

 ## Architecture Diagram